ta-nlp/JustiFi_Bot/README.md

   4. BotFather will give you an API token like: "123456789:ABCdefGhIJKlmNoPQRstuVWxyZ"

 5.Replace the token in your code.
-Look for a line in the bot script like:
+Look for a line in the telegram_bot_multiuser.py script like: token = "YOUR_BOTFATHER_API_KEY"
-  TELEGRAM_BOT_TOKEN = "YOUR_BOTFATHER_API_KEY"
 Replace "YOUR_BOTFATHER_API_KEY" with the token you got from BotFather.

 6. Run the Bot